- Carthage fights for survival against rebellious mercenaries and North Africans in the Mercenary War (241-238 BCE);

 Above, I have already discussed the way that Rome aided Carthage during the Mercenary War.
 Roman behaviour in this conflict was commendable at first, but later became shamelessly opportunistic.
 In or around 240 BCE, Carthaginian mercenaries on Sardinia had rebelled and killed their commander and several Carthaginian citizens.
 A force sent from Carthage to crush the rebellion instead defected to the rebels and also murdered their commander.
 The mercenaries subsequently massacred most of the Carthaginians on the island and captured all of the cities.
 They tried to make an alliance with the Romans, but these flatly refused.
 The mercenaries’ occupation of the island did not last long.
 They got into conflict with the native population and soon the Sardinians managed to expel them.

 Up until then, the Romans had mostly been occupied with consolidating their grip on Sicily, their first province.
 But when some of the mercenaries that had fled from Sardinia to Italy told the Romans that the island was ripe for the picking, they did not hesitate.
-In spite of their earlier refusal to intervene, in or around 238 BCE, the Republic sent an expeditionary force to Sardinia to annex the island.
+In spite of her earlier refusal to intervene, in or around 238 BCE the Republic sent an expeditionary force to Sardinia to annex the island.
 Obviously, the Carthaginians were unhappy with this move and even prepared for a punitive expedition, but when the Romans threatened to declare war again, Carthage had no choice but to give in.
 The Carthaginians were still licking their wounds from the Mercenary War and realised that they were no match for the Romans.
 The result was that Carthage agreed to cede Sardinia to Rome and even to pay an additional indemnity of 1.200 talents.

 Carthage had been humiliated again and Hamilcar had had enough.
 The great general was sent to Spain to conquer new territories there.
 Whether his aim was to loyally serve the Carthaginian state or to carve out a semi-independent kingdom of his own is up for debate.
 However this may be, Hamilcar took his nine-year-old son Hannibal with him.
 Before departing for Spain, he took the boy to the temple of Baal Hammon to sacrifice an animal to the god.
 Putting the boy’s hand on the animal, Hamilcar made him swear “never to be the friend of the Romans” (according to Polybius) or even that “so soon as he should be able he would be the declared enemy of the Roman People” (according to Livius).
 Of course it is hard to tell how much of this is true.
 Most likely the story was made up later.
 It cannot, however, be denied that some twenty years later Hannibal became Rome’s most dangerous enemy ever.
 One that almost managed to destroy the Roman Republic.